v4zha/football_simulator/README.md

 # football_simulator
-Hobby project written in C++.Football simulator which calculates outcome based on Poisson distribution and real_time match simulation
+Hobby project written in C++.
+Football simulator which calculates outcome based on Poisson distribution and real_time match simulation

+> [NOTE]: this program. is outdated and require updation